djav1985/v-comic-layout-designer/README.md

 ```bash
 npm run dist
 ```
 The build process expects a PHP runtime in `resources/php`.
 During CI this directory is populated automatically; for manual builds download the [official PHP non-thread-safe build for Windows](https://windows.php.net/download) and extract it into `resources/php` so that `php.exe` and its DLLs sit directly inside that folder.
+Electron Builder now copies this directory straight into `resources/php` inside the packaged app (dropping the previous redundant `resources/resources/php` nesting), so the runtime lands exactly where the launcher searches for it.

 > [!NOTE]
 > The installer now targets per-user installs by default, so Windows writes to `%LOCALAPPDATA%\Programs\V Comic Layout Designer` without requesting elevation.
 Advanced users can still opt into a different path during setup.